Wellington's McEvedy Shield school athletics competition rivalry turns ugly

-A Wellington schoolboy athletics competition has taken an ugly turn with schools left vandalised with graffiti.
+Police have been called in over vandalism fuelled by a Wellington schoolboy athletics competition.

-The annual McEvedy Shield athletics competition was held yesterday, with Wellington College beating Rongotai, St Pat's Town and St Pat's Silverstream to take the title.
+The annual McEvedy Shield was held yesterday, with Wellington College beating Rongotai, St Pat's Town and St Pat's Silverstream to take the title.

-But it's what happened off the field rather than on it that has left some outraged.
+But it is what happened off the field rather than on it that left some outraged.

-A statue at St Patrick's College is now covered with red and yellow tags including swear words, and a Rongotai College sign has also been graffitied.
+A statue at St Patrick's College is now covered with red and yellow tags including swear words.

+Rongotai College has been hit twice in the space of three days.

 There had always been a bit of argy-bargy between the schools over the competition but nothing like this, Rongotai MP Paul Eagle.